HaikuArchives/Paladin/README.md

    -  Open Paladin

-   -  Select 'Create New Project'
+   -  Select `Create New Project`

 ![Screenshot](Documentation/images/StartWindow.png)

-  -  Select Project Type from the dropdown menu, give your project a name, a file name and save destination and click 'Create Project'
+  -  Select Project Type from the dropdown menu, give your project a name, a file name and save destination and click `Create Project`

 ![Screenshot](Documentation/images/CreateProjectWindow.png)